 “But we’re going to play Real Madrid or Liverpool, man.
 In a real game.
 Not for giggles against their reserves, for a real trophy.
 Like, this is what you do it for.
 It’s ... it’s just amazing.
 It is.
 I’d love to be real cool and calm, ‘ah, it’s no big deal’ but it’s a big deal.”

 Lagerwey has been consistent about his desire to play in the Club World Cup, sometimes almost framing CCL as more of a qualifier for that tournament than an achievement in its own right.
 But hearing him talk after the CCL final gave that framing device a bit more context.

 “I always get asked, ‘Do you want to go to Europe?’” he said before answering his own question.
 “I want to grow the American league.
 I want to make this one of the best leagues in the world.
 If we can do that, we’ll get to play meaningful games against these teams.
 You’d be surprised, the World Cup is coming in 2026.
 There is no limit, there is no sky, there is no ceiling.
 We can do this.”

-As you may know, FIFA voted in 2019 to revamp the Club World Cup by moving it to a once-every-four-years event instead of one held annually.
+Even the format is still a slightly open question.
+FIFA voted in 2019 to revamp the Club World Cup by moving it to a once-every-four-years event instead of one held annually.
 The field would be expanded from seven teams — a club from the host country is also included — to one that features 24 teams, three of which would be from Concacaf.
 The first of those new Club World Cups was scheduled to be held in 2021 in China, but those plans were scuttled due to the Covid-19 pandemic.